-The total provision for environmental liabilities for the site in Hay River and Moraine Bay is \$385 (April 30, 2020 - \$407).
-The Corporation spent \$21 (October 31, 2019 - \$18) for site remediation in Hay River and Moraine Bay during the period.
-The Corporation expects to complete the remediation of the Hay River and Moraine Bay sites within the next two years.
+The total provision for environmental liabilities is \$385 (April 30, 2021 - \$385).
+The Corporation spent \$0 (July 31, 2020-\$21) for site remediation in Hay River during the year.
+The Corporation expects to complete the remediation of the Hay River site within the next year.

 A number of other vacant facilities may contain some environmental risk with associated remediation costs.
 The Corporation's ongoing efforts to assess these sites may result in environmental liabilities related to the sites.
 A provision will be recorded when the Corporation considers that it is probable that it will remediate these contaminated sites and a reliable estimate can be determined for the amount of the obligations.
-As of October 31, 2020, no liability has been recognized in the financial statements for any other contaminated site.
+As of July 31, 2021, no liability has been recognized in the financial statements for the remaining contaminated sites.